jonlpersson/ed-latimore/site/_posts/2021-10-11-how-to-increase-willpower.md

 Additionally, a 2015 study, *Interactions between sleep habits and self-control* by Frontiers in Human Neuroscience, shared the following:

-"A sleep-deprived individual who has expended the necessary resources for self-control is at an increased risk for succumbing to impulsive desires, poor attentional capacity, and compromised decision making."<sup>[5](#fn:5){: .footnote rel="footnote"}</sup>
+“A sleep-deprived individual who has expended the necessary resources for self-control is at an increased risk for succumbing to impulsive desires, poor attentional capacity, and compromised decision making.”<sup>[5](#fn:5){: .footnote rel="footnote"}</sup>

 Make sure you get enough sleep.
 An extra 30 minutes every night can massively build willpower reserves.